freeCodeCamp/freeCodeCamp/guide/english/blockchain/features/index.md

 #### _* Secure Ecosystem (Cryptographic Hash)_

 BlockTech uses the concepts like proof of work and hash encryption to ensure security and immutability.
-Proof of work involves several people around the world using computational algorithm to try and find the appropriate hash value that satisfies a predefined condition regarding the hash value.
+Proof of work involves many people around the world using computational algorithm to try and find the appropriate hash value that satisfies a predefined condition regarding the hash value.

 ![Hashing](https://raw.githubusercontent.com/Vagisha16/Hw3/master/Hash.png)